HamStudy/examtools-docs/content/docs/cve/cveVEList.md

 VEs need to have an ExamTools account with VE Documents for the same VEC as the session is associated with.
-If you are presented with an invite button, the VE does not have what they need to be added to your session.
+If you are presented with an UNREGISTERED to the right of the VE, the VE does not have what they need to be added to your session.
 New to ExamTools VEs will need
 [to create an ExamTools account]({{<relref "../ve/getExamtoolsAccount.md">}}).
 VEs who have volunteered with a different VEC using ET may need